Chervonets: After the NEP

-This was an exceptionally rare sample of copper for 1925; in all respects it was completely identical to a similar gold coin.
-In April 2008 it was sold at a Moscow auction for 5 million rubles (about $165,000).
+An exceptionally rare sample of a copper coin was minted in 1925; in all respects it was completely identical to a similar gold coin.
+In April 2008 one was sold at a Moscow auction for 5 million rubles (about $165,000).

 The 1980 Olympics

 From 1975 to 1982, the State Bank of the USSR issued the 1923 model of the chervonets coin with the emblem of the RSFSR and new dates, there were a total of 7,350,000 copies in circulation.

-It is believed that the issue of these coins were timed to the Olympics in Moscow (1980).
+It is believed that the issue of these coins was timed to the Olympics in Moscow (1980).
 These coins were also a legal means of payment, and mandatory for admission throughout the USSR, such as jubilee coins made of precious metals.
-They were sold to foreign tourists and used in foreign trade operations.
+They were sold to foreign tourists and used in foreign-trade operations.

-Since the mid 1990s, the "Olympic chervontsy" have been sold by the Central Bank as investment coins.
-By the decision of the Central Bank in 2001 they were made a legal tender in the territory of the Russian Federation together with a silver coin with a nominal value of 3 rubles known as "Sable".
+Since the mid-1990s, the "Olympic chervontsy" have been sold by the Central Bank as investment coins.
+By the decision of the Central Bank in 2001 they were made a legal tender in the territory of the Russian Federation together with a silver coin with a nominal value of 3 rubles known as a "Sable".

 At the moment, "newly-made" chervontsy were used as investment coins and were implemented by a number of banks – both Russian and foreign.